pester/Pester/README.md

 #### Output verbosity

-You can specify verbosity in VSCode, to see normal or minimal output, or to take it from PesterPreference.
+You can specify verbosity in VSCode, to see normal or detailed output, or to take it from PesterPreference.
 This also works for Pester 4!

 ![Shows a run with minimal preference that shows only errors](images/readme/minimal-output.gif)